hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

     and solve times, as well as iteration counts.
 The aggregate table is only shown when there are multiple entries (e.g., when using ``num_repetitions > 1``).

-- ``use_milisec`` - Show timings on the statistics summary table in milliseconds.
+- ``use_millisec`` - Show timings on the statistics summary table in milliseconds.
 The default value is `no`, which uses seconds instead.

 - ``num_repetitions`` - Specifies the number of times the operation should be